 The human voice is produced when air from the lungs passes through the vocal cords in the larynx (voice box).
 The vibration of these cords creates sound, which is then shaped into speech by the throat, mouth, and tongue.
 Any disruption in this process can lead to a voice disorder.

 Voice disorders exist because vocal communication is central to daily life.
-From education and workplace communication to social interaction, voice health plays an essential role in how people express ideas and connect with others.
+From education and workplace communication to social interaction, voice health plays a key role in expressing ideas and connecting with others.

 Why Voice Health Matters Today

 Voice disorders are more common than many people realize.
-Research suggests that millions of individuals worldwide experience voice-related issues at some point in their lives.
-These conditions affect people of all ages, including children, professionals, and older adults.
+Millions of individuals worldwide experience voice-related issues at some point in their lives, affecting all age groups.

 | Impact Area | Examples |